A summer tradition! We'll introduce you to some delicious recipes while unraveling the history of somen noodles!

 The history of somen noodles

-What is the origin of somen noodles
+the origin of somen noodles ?

-Origin of the name of somen noodles
+The origin of the name somen

 From the Muromachi period to the Edo period

-Somen noodles classification and manufacturing method
+Classification and manufacturing method of somen

 Differences between JAS standards and thickness